 You can run a single test in the specific directory.
-For example, run in the director of build/source/cell/test to run the test cell\unitcell\test.
+For example, run under the directory of build/source/module\cell/test to run the test cell\unitcell\test.
+However, it is more convenient to run unit tests with ctest command under the build directory.
+You can check all unit tests by ctest -N